dresden-elektronik/deconz-rest-plugin/README.md

 ----------------

 The beta version contains a systemd script, which allows deCONZ to run without a X11 server.

-**Note** The service does not yet support deCONZ updates via WebApp, therefore these must be installed manually.
-A further systemd script will handle updates in future versions.

 1. Enable the service at boot time